cyberboy666/r_e_c_u_r/documentation/build_docs.md

 - i 3d printed my enclosure using these files for the [top] and [bottom]. if you dont have access to a printer you can upload these files to a popular printing service in you region (eg ...)

+- _note on enclosure: you could also just buy a standard raspberry pi3 (+screen) case and use the numpad externally. i personally found the 3d printing took a bit too long so am working on a lasercut-able option too. watch this space_

 - 2d print these [key stickers] if you want to use the default key mapping, or modify the svg file (in inkscape or something) to create your own. you could print them onto vinyl, label paper or just normal paper and attach with with double sided tape...

 ## put it together

 - using [etcher] (or otherwise) flash the micro sd with my [modified image] of raspbian (or follow these [instructions to install] from scratch.)

+- _quick note about versions: i have uploaded a new modified image which you can read about and find [here]. this fixes some old bugs and adds some new features (and maybe some new bugs) this will replace the above image soon_

 - insert sd card into pi